-Creating a Docker Image
+Create a Network Visibility DaemonSet Docker Image

 Push the Docker image to your Docker Trusted Registry.

-Configuring Network Visibility with Kubernetes
+Configure Network Visibility with Kubernetes

 Configure Network Visibility to Monitor Application Pods

-After installing Network Visibility for Kubernetes, you'll need to correlate Network Visibility with a Java agent.
-This allows you to map network metrics to application flows.
-To do this, deploy at least one pod with a Java Agent (version 4.4 or higher) to the same cluster as the Network Agent.
+After deploying Network Visibility in Kubernetes, you must deploy at least one pod with a Java Agent (version 4.4 and later) to the same cluster as the Network Agent.
 This allows you to map network metrics to application flows.

 yamlfile with Kubernetes in a text editor and set the

 If you are using a Java Agent that is 4.5.2 or older, you must open the